Metais/EKhelper/README.md

 ![Example Image](images/example.png)

-In the above example, Kabuto, Poliwag and Luvsic go first and deal enough damage to one-shot the foe's Aron.
+In the above example, Kabuto, Poliwag and Luvdisc go first and deal enough damage to one-shot the foe's Aron.
 Makuhita might still one-shot, but will probably go second, making it a considerably worse pick.

 ![Example Image2](images/example2.png)